Set up push notifications for HMS

-Note: See Push notifications for FCM if you want to learn how to set up notifications for FCM.
+Note: See Set up push notifications for FCM if you want to learn how to set up notifications for FCM.

 The Sendbird server requires your app ID and app secret to send notification requests to HMS on behalf of your server.
 This is required for HMS to authorize HTTP requests.

-Note: If you already have your app ID and app secret, skip this step and go directly to Step 2: Register app ID and app secret to Sendbird Dashboard.
+If you already have your app ID and app secret, you can skip this step and go directly to Step 2: Register app ID and app secret to Sendbird Dashboard.

 - Go to the AppGallery Connect.
-If you don't have a project for a client app, create a new project.
+If you don't have a project for your client app, create a new project.

 Select your project card to move to Project Settings.